JamesSkemp/words/content/post/on-the-biblical-story-of-the-fall.md

 +++
-title = "On the Biblical Story of the Fall" summary = "On the biblical story of the fall of Adam and Eve - what the story is really about." draft = false comments = true date = "2004-11-17T02:01:00-06:00"
+title = "On the Biblical Story of the Fall" description = "On the biblical story of the fall of Adam and Eve - what the story is really about." draft = false comments = true date = "2004-11-17T02:01:00-06:00"